Easy Chicken Salad with Grapes and Apples Recipe

 You don’t need a fancy kitchen setup to whip up this quick and easy chicken salad with grapes and apples, but having the right tools can make prep faster and cleanup smoother.
 Here are my go-to essentials:

-• Large Mixing Bowl: The heart of this recipe.
-You’ll want plenty of space to toss the shredded chicken, fruit, and dressing until everything is well coated.
+Large Mixing Bowl: You’ll want plenty of space to toss the shredded chicken, fruit, and dressing until everything is well coated.

-• Citrus Juicer: Optional, but squeezing fresh lime juice is so much easier (and you’ll get more juice) with a handheld juicer.
+Citrus Juicer: Optional, but squeezing fresh lime juice is so much easier (and you’ll get more juice) with a handheld juicer.
+Otherwise, you can stick a fork into half a lime and twist.

 FAQs About Chicken Salad with Apples and Grapes